samkhodak/Pomodoro-Timer/README.md

 ## Status and Roadmap

-The project is currently in the project plan phase.
-The requirements have been completed.
+The project is currently in the testing and validation phase.
+The requirements, plan, design, and implementation have been completed.

 * [x] Requirements complete.
 * [x] Project plan complete.